med1844/med1844.github.io/content/The-Blockheads-Save-File-Tool-Dev-Log-1/index.md

 ## Reading the Save File

-After getting the save folder, there's only one folder inside of it, named `world_db`, in which there's only two files: `data.mdb`和`lock.mdb`.
+After getting the save folder, there's only one folder inside of it, named `world_db`, in which there's only two files: `data.mdb` and `lock.mdb`.

 Some online search reveals that this is likely `lmdb` files.
 Which is surprising given that before 1.7, all the save files are scattered across multiple sub-folders instead of just two files.
 This might be actually good because now the game gains the ACID properties of databases.
 This also eliminates item duplication by *copying inventory file, putting items in inventory in chests, pasting inventory file*.